 About Us

-Classes offered for nursery through 12th grade; however, you must have at least one child in Pre-K (age 4) or above to join.
-We meet on Fridays from 9am-12pm at Christ Community Church (5500 Sayle St) in Greenville.
+Classes offered for nursery through 12th grade; however, you must have at least one child in 1st grade (age 6) or above to join.

 Semester dates?

-- Class fee, paid one-time (not monthly).
-Several classes are free, but others charge a low fee.
-Science, cooking and art usually cost the most ($20-ish)
+• Class supply fee, paid one-time (not monthly).
+Several classes are free, but some charge a low fee (usually under $20).
+Science, cooking and art usually cost the most ($25-$40).

 8:40 am - Doors Open